 Saving Money with Energy-Efficient Landscaping, Part 2: Windbreaks

-If you’re going to have some landscaping done to your home, there are a few things you can do to beautify your environment that can also increase the energy efficiency of your home and help you save money on monthly utility bills.
+If you’re going to have some landscaping done to your home, there are a few things you can do to beautify your environment that can also increase the energy efficiency of your home and help you reduce utility bill costs.